 Professor Gluck received her BA from Wellesley in 1962 and her PhD from Columbia in 1977.
 She joined the Columbia faculty in 1975.

-Carol Gluck and Anna Lowenhaupt Tsing, editors, Words in Motion: Toward a Global Lexicon (Duke University Press, 2009).
+Gluck, Carol, and Anna Lowenhaupt Tsing, eds.
+Words in Motion: Toward a Global Lexicon.
+Durham: Duke University Press, 2009.

-Carol Gluck, Japan’s Modern Myths: Ideology in the Late Meiji Period (Princeton University Press, 1985).
+Gluck, Carol.
+Japan’s Modern Myths: Ideology in the Late Meiji Period.
+Princeton: Princeton University Press, 1985.